 Student leadership is not about a title.
 It’s about growing into a leader who can be both loud and soft, forceful and collaborative, and ready for the challenges of Upper School.
 Working closely with the Assistant Director of Middle School, these students learn what living our Mission, Vision and Values truly means.

-Once in Upper School, student leadership takes many forms.
+Once students are in Upper School, leadership takes many forms.
 Our faculty encourage each student to find a way to use their voice to guide their peers.
-Many juniors and seniors participate in the UPrep summer leadership institute, where students choose to focus their learning on leadership in student life, academics, athletics, or the arts.
-More formally, the Associated Student Body is an elected body charged with designing community-building student events.
+Students may be Community Conversations facilitators, lead a club, give a TEDx talk, or participate in the Community Ethics and Culture Council, Academic Council, or the Associated Student Body.
+The UPrep summer leadership institute can help them focus on the area they wish to contribute to, be it student life, academics, athletics, or the arts.